 \section{Introduction}

-Adaptive Mesh Refinement (AMR) data is currently emerging as one of the most prevalent and most important types of data any sort of visualization-focused renderer needs to be able to handle.
+Adaptive Mesh Refinement (AMR) data is currently emerging as one of the most prevalent and important types of data that any visualization-focused renderer needs to be able to handle.
 Unfortunately, from a rendering point of view AMR data comes with several challenges: first, AMR data can come in many forms, from octree-AMR~\cite{p4est} to various forms of block-structured AMR~\cite{chombo}.
 Second, for rendering AMR data one requires a sample reconstruction method to be defined over the AMR cells' scalar values; and how this is defined can have a huge influence on the images that the renderer produces.
-Third, almost by definition most AMR data is highly non-uniform in nature, requiring the renderer to be able to concentrate its sampling effort where it matters most.
-Fourth, rendering AMR data is expensive; partly because of the aforementioned issue of non-uniformity of the signal, and partly because of the hierarchical nature of the data.
+Third, most AMR data is highly non-uniform in nature, requiring the renderer to be able to concentrate its sampling effort where it matters most.
+Fourth, rendering AMR data is expensive partly because of the aforementioned issue of non-uniformity of the signal, and partly because of the hierarchical nature of the data.
 This means that each sample typically requires some form of hierarchical data structure traversal.
 Fifth, the recent advances in real-time ray- and path-tracing have raised the stakes for sci-vis rendering, too.
-While arguably, effects such as indirect illumination or area and ambient light sources are most important for photorealism, demand for high-quality Monte Carlo rendering is gradually becoming the de facto for sci-vis rendering as well.
+While arguably, effects such as indirect illumination or soft shadows and ambient lighting are most important for photorealism, demand for high-quality Monte Carlo rendering is gradually becoming the de facto for sci-vis rendering as well.
 Particularly, this change in paradigm has been initiated by industry-quality tools like OSPRay~\cite{wald2017ospray} or OpenVKL~\cite{Knoll2021}, which are readily available to sci-vis users through ParaView or VisIt plugins~\cite{Wu_VisItOSPRay_2018}.